 William E. Massie received his Master of Architecture degree from Columbia University and his B.F.A. in Architectural Studies from Parsons School of Design.
 He worked for Robertson + McAnulty Architects and James Stewart Polshek and Partners in New York.
 In 1993, he began his own company while simultaneously teaching at the Graduate School of Architecture at Columbia University.
 He has been an invited lecturer at over fifty national and international institutions.
 Massie was selected as the winner of the Museum of Modern Art’s Young Architects Program Competition in 2002.
 His work has been exhibited at MoMA/Qns, the Shanghai Biennale, The National Building Museum in Washington, D.C., and KW – Institute for Contemporary Art in Berlin.

 Anders Ruhwald was appointed Artist-in-Residence and Head of the Ceramics Department in July of 2008.
-Ruhwald was born in Denmark, and educated at the Glass and Ceramics School in Bornholm, Denmark, and the Royal College of Art in London.
-He was awarded the Sotheby Prize from the Victoria and Albert Museum in London in 2007.
-In 2005, he received the Annie and Otto Johannes.
-Detlef's Award for young, experimental ceramic artists from the Museum of Art & Design in Denmark.
-In 2002, he was awarded Biennial Award in the Danish Biennial for Craft and Design.
+Ruhwald was born in Denmark, and educated at the Glass and Ceramics School in Bornholm, Denmark and the Royal College of Art in London.
+Ruhwald has received a number of international awards including the Gold Prize at the Icheon International Ceramics Biennale in South Korea in 2011, a three-year work stipend from the Danish Art Foundation in 2010, the Sotheby Prize from the Victoria and Albert Museum in London in 2007 and the Annie and Otto Johannes Detlef’s Award for young, experimental ceramic artists from the Museum of Art & Design in Denmark.

 Mark Newport received his M.F.A. from the School of the Art Institute of Chicago in 1991.
 Prior to his appointment at Cranbrook, Newport was an Associate Professor at Arizona State University.
 He is a recipient of grants from the Creative Capital Foundation, the Arizona Commission on the Arts, and the Herberger College of Arts at Arizona State University.
 His work has been exhibited throughout the United States, Canada, and Europe, and can be found in the collections of the Whitney Museum of American Art, Microsoft Corporation, Progressive Insurance Corporation and numerous private collections.
 The Greg Kucera Gallery of Seattle, LyonsWier Ortt Gallery of New York, and the Bentley Gallery of Phoenix all represent his work.